Skip to main content

 Map data and relationships

-There are several use cases that can be supported in the current beta version of the Signavio importer.
+There are several use cases that can be supported in the current version of the Signavio importer.
 This documentation outlines the following use cases:

 1. Import only dictionary entries